AdamCorbinFAUPhD/CEN5035-Software-Engineering/final/final_paper.md

 in the direction of something that they are talking about.
 This definition also covers congruent gaze.
 The authors also want to see if no gaze or even incongruent(incorrect) gaze harms communication.

+The authors are taking a simple approach at this problem by having communication and gaze to pick out a shape block on a colored piece of papers in front of them.
+With these results they want to determine if it would be valuable to introduce game in a robot communication.

 # Challenges and Limitations [15pts]
 ## Picard paper
 In general the Picard paper is very theoretical and doesnt dive into real experiments that the author has completed.